The team

 PhD Student

-"My project focuses on eco-physiological mechanisms of acclimation in polar phytoplankton and their impact on phytoplankton communities"
+My project focuses on the eco-physiological mechanisms of acclimation to prolonged periods of dusk in polar phytoplankton and their potentials impact on the phytoplankton communities.

 Bastian Raulier